Symi – A Boutique Island

 Carlo, a welcoming Italian from London, recently opened the exclusive boutique hotel "The Old Market".
 His good taste is apparent from the moment you walk in.
 Nine small shops from the centuries old market have been converted into a designer's Walhalla.
 There are five individually styled rooms with beautiful frescos on the ceiling and mesmerizing views over Symi's harbour.
 Carlo, a Cordon Blue alumnus, serves dinner on the roof terrace upon request.

 Soon I discovered that I am not the only one wearing Summer 2011 Espadrilles shoes.
 In the summer, well-dressed Italians, Scandinavians, Parisians and other fashion conscious guests, temporarily occupy Symi but there is no jet setting.
 Visitors are chic but friendly and respectful towards the local environment.
-“Michael Douglas

 “Michael Douglas and Catherine Zeta-Jones left their yacht to dine with us on the terrace and to their own surprise no one paid any attention”, Lisandro from Muses tells me, “Princess Caroline of Monaco was here and people thought to themselves: you might be a Princess, but you’re not from Symi.”
 Is Symi a contender for “Greece Next Top Island”?
 It may not be Mykonos or Santorini and it will not be Greece's answer to Ibiza, St. Tropez or Marbella.
 It has been a top island for some time but fortunately too small to be noticed by too many people.
 A well-kept secret that has led me to define a new term: A Boutique Island.

-Free Lance Travel & Lifestyle Writer General Manager Travel Counsellors Netherlands Twitter: @fredvaneijk_en
+Fred van Eijk Free Lance Travel & Lifestyle Writer General Manager Travel Counsellors Netherlands Twitter: @fredvaneijk_en